ashwan/academic-kickstart/content/project/ovarian-hormones/index.md

 ---
 Depression is more prevalent among women than men.
-Yet, very little is known about the potential influence of female hormones, such as estrogen and progesterone, on the action of AD drugs that are commonly prescribed to both, men and women.
+Yet, very little is known about the potential influence of female hormones, such as estrogen and progesterone, on the action of antidepressant (AD) drugs that are commonly prescribed to both, men and women.
 Therefore, we conducted a preclinical study to address this.
-We focused our study on a classical AD drug called desipramine (sold as Norpramin) and widely prescribed to both men and women.
-Desipramine is known to block the reuptake of a neurochemical messenger, norepinephrine, back into neurons by binding to the norepinephrine transporter present on neuronal ends.
+We focused our study on a classical AD drug called Desipramine (sold as Norpramin) and widely prescribed to people of all genders.

+Desipramine blocks the reuptake of a neurochemical messenger, norepinephrine, back into neurons by binding to the norepinephrine transporter present on neuronal ends.
 To test the influence of female hormones on this drug's action, we compared how